tiangolo/uwsgi-nginx-flask-docker/README.md

 Use `FROM tiangolo/uwsgi-nginx-flask:flask-index` in your `Dockerfile` to use this image.

-## Creating a Flask Docker project
+## Creating a Flask project with Docker

 You can download these example files and use them as the template for your project: